HSF/hsf.github.io/organization/_posts/2020/2020-09-30-packaging.md

     - minimal script
     - separation of build/source dirs
 - Wide range of buildsystems for C/C++
-    - cmake, scons, meson, bazel
+    - CMake, Scons, Meson, Bazel
     - Other languages have their own (e.g. Rust)
 - CMake has become a standard tool
     - Wide IDE support (either in CMake, or via IDEs themselves)